elocnatsirt/terrafirm/README.md

 variables.

-Instead of using these namespaces, Terrafirm declares environments simply by using named variable files.
-At runtime, these files will always be passed to Terraform in order to override any defaults with environment specific configuration.
+Instead of using these namespaces, Terrafirm declares environments simply by using named variable folders.
+At runtime, these files will always be passed to Terraform in order to override any config defaults with environment specific variables.
 In turn, this pushes you to create environment agnostic configs which keeps your environments in line with each other.

 ### Wrapper
 **Basic Usage**:
 ```
-./terrafirm.sh (environment) (config) (terraform_command)
+./terrafirm.sh (environment) (config) (terraform_command) (extra_args)
 ```

 The wrapper assumes a few things: